READ THIS FIRST!

 When it comes time for the portrait session, I believe that there should be enough direction given so that you don’t feel lost in what you are doing.
 But at the same time, enough space given, to allow you to relax and be yourselves.
 I am most interested in capturing the two of you as honest and as raw as possible.
 It is my number one priority when photographing a wedding, that when you look back on your wedding photos, you should remember yourselves, and how you felt on your day – not what someone was telling you do the whole time.
 Therefore, your wedding photos will always be timeless, when you look back at them for the first time, or on your 50th wedding anniversary.

-Something else that’s super important to acknowledge – is that it’s going to be a little bit awkward at first – most people have never had photos taken in a situation like this before.
+A couple of tips for the ‘portrait session’… It’s super important to acknowledge that it’s usually going to be a little bit awkward at first – most people have never had photos taken in a situation like this before.
 But you’ll get into it pretty quickly.
-Another reason why it’s good to have a little bit of time.
 The easiest couples to photograph are the ones who forget about the camera the quickest and just can’t get enough of each other during this time.
-Hug heaps, hug again, but differently, hold hands, get into each other grills, don’t worry about getting your dress dirty and just enjoy it.
+Hug heaps, hold hands, get amongst each other & don’t worry about getting your dress dirty and just enjoy it.
 That will show up in your portraits.
 You’ll get out of them, what you put into them.
 If you’re stressed, not that excited about the fact that you just got married, worried about getting your dress dirty, can’t be bothered spending 30 minutes with your new partner and just want to ‘get this over and done with and sink piss with the boys’.
-Well, there’s fair chance that’s going to show up in your portraits too.
+(A quote that I’ve actually heard more than once unfortunately) Well, there’s fair chance that’s going to show up in your portraits too.
 There’s only so much magic I can wrangle.

 It’s also important to remember that it’s not all about the photos at this time.
 You guys just got married !
 That’s fucking awesome !
 Soak it up, chill out, enjoy the time together and get amongst each other.
 Awesome portraits will easily then follow.